KD-VLP: Improving End-to-End Vision-and-Language Pretraining with Object Knowledge Distillation

-As in Tab.\ref{res_tab1}, we achieve 78.21\% accuracy in val set and 77.87\% in test set.
+\textbf{Visual Entailment (VE)} predicts whether an image semantically entails the text and requires fine-grained reasoning ability in a model.
+In Tab.\ref{res_tab1}, we achieve we achieve 78.21\% accuracy in val set and 77.87\% in test set.
 It is worth noting that SOHO takes additional text premise as input, which leads to large improvements.
-For a fair comparison, we also implement that setting and outperform SOHO by a sizeable margin, which demonstrates that object-level knowledge can facilitate multi-modal interaction and finally benefit in fine-grained VE task.
-Besides, our method still performs comparably against two-step pretraining methods, which adopt large-scale additional training corpus and sophisticated adversarial training.
+For a fair comparison, we also implement that setting and outperform SOHO by a sizeable margin.

-\paragraph{Natural Language Visual Reasoning (NLVR$^2$): } NLVR$^2$ aims to determine whether a natural caption is true about a pair of photographs, which is full of semantic diversity, compositionality challenges.
-We follow UNITER to construct two image-text pairs for each sample and concatenate their $\mathbf{h}_{\mathbf{cls}}$ features to infer \textit{true} or \textit{false}.
-All finetuning strategies are the same as before except for a batch size 12 per GPU.
+\textbf{NLVR$^2$} aims to determine whether a natural caption is true about a pair of photographs, which is full of semantic diversity, compositionality challenges.
+We outperform SOHO, Pixel-bert, ViLT and E2E-VLP by a clear margin as in Tab.\ref{res_tab1}, and performs comparably with two-step pretraining.

-We outperform SOHO, Pixel-Bert, ViLT, and E2E-VLP by a clear margin as in Tab.\ref{res_tab1}.
-Additionally, we also outperform LXMERT under the same setting and achieve competitive results when compared to VILLA, UNITER and OSCAR, which use either more datasets or adversarial training.
-The promising results indicate our end-to-end representation enhanced by object concepts will better resolve such challenging compositional reasoning task.

-\paragraph{Visual Question Answering (VQA):} VQA requires a richer multi-modal understanding to solve the free-form and open-ended questions.
-VQA dataset contains 204K images from MSCOCO, 614K free-from nature language question and around 6M answers.
-It is typically formulated as a 3192-way classification problem and supervised by binary cross-entropy loss as in UNITER.
-The batch size here is 32 per GPU while other finetuning strategies are kept the same.
+\textbf{VQA} requires requires a richer multi-modal understanding to solve the free-form and open-ended questions.